laurent22/joplin/README.md

 # Attachments

 Any kind of file can be attached to a note.
-In Markdown, links to these files are represented as a simple ID to the attachment.
-In the note viewer, these files, if they are images, will be displayed or, if they are other files (PDF, text files, etc.) they will be displayed as links (unless supported and configured for inline display).
-Clicking on this link will open the file in the default application.
+In Markdown, links to these files are represented as a simple ID to the attachment, clicking on this link will open the file in the default application.
+In the case of audio, video and pdf files, these will be displayed inline with the note and so can be viewed or played directly.

 In the **desktop application**, files can be attached either by clicking the "Attach file" icon in the editor or via drag and drop.
 If you prefer to create a link to a local file instead, hold the ALT key while performing the drag and drop operation.
 You can also copy and paste images directly in the editor via Ctrl+V.